+Starting your surrogacy journey and wondering what states are surrogacy friendly?
 Although surrogacy has come a long way in recent years, it still doesn’t have the green light in every U.S. state.
 There are no Federal laws regulating surrogacy in the United States.
-What’s more, the laws regarding surrogacy vary widely between states, making the legal process quite confusing.
+The laws regarding surrogacy vary widely between states, making the legal process quite confusing.
+Some surrogacy friendly states include California, Illinois, Washington, Florida, Massachusetts, Wisconsin, and Ohio

 In a surrogacy-friendly state, there’s no discrimination for who can become an Intended Parent.
 Pre-birth orders are generally granted regardless of marital status or sexual orientation.
 Both compensated and uncompensated agreements are possible.